robertbraeutigam/scan/README.md

 either side of the connection.
 The Controlled Device is not required to maintain the exact state it was in.
 It may decide to fail to a safe state if the Controller is disconnected, but it must re-synchronize the Controller to its current state upon reconnect.

+### Data

+Devices may generate Data during their operation.
+Data may be a mix between states the device has or measured values from the outside world.
+This Data is represented in a unified format, which is designed to be used even without full understanding of the semantics involved.

+Data has two main building blocks, its *identification* and its *content*.

+#### Data Identification

+All Data has a base **name**.
+This name carries the semantics of the data, like 'throttle_position', or 'position'.
+Some standardized semantics are defined in this specification to enable a more seamless integration between devices.
+However, this specification is specially designed to not rely solely on standardized semantics.

+Data also always has a **time**.
+This means all Data is actually a *time series*.
+The *time* of a single Datapoint is the time this data was first generated.
+For measured values this is the time the value was measured at, for states it is the time the state was established, for aggregations it is the time the aggregate was first generated.

+Specifically, *time* is not always the current time.
+Devices may under some circumstances be required to submit values from the past.
+These circumstances may range from the device actually storing historical values and submitting them as Data, to the Device losing the connection to some other party and may be required to "catch up" the other party on changes when re-establishing a connection.

+Data may be an aggregation of an underlying value.
+There are these aggregations supported:
+* sum
+* count
+* min
+* max

+All aggregations also have an **aggregation name**.
+This enables the aggregation of the same value into multiple time-frames or according to different parameters.
+For example a Device may emit min/max values for weekly and monthly aggregations at the same time.

+Data may have **tags** attached to them.
+Tags are key-value pairs, where the value comes from a limited set.
+Each tag defines a separate, small dimension for the Data, for example: sensor=1/2/3/4, ip_type=TCP/UDP, region=eu/us, etc. Note that tags must be of low cardinality, that is, from a known limited set of values.
+This specifically excludes Identifiers, Text and other unlimited or large value sets.

+To summarize, the *identification* of a Data point includes the following information:
+* Name
+* Time
+* Aggregate name and function (optional, single)
+* Tags (optional, many)

+#### Data Content

+All Data in SCAN is typed.
+That means each semantic name carries the type information with it, which must be one of the following things:
+* Enumeration
+* Counter
+* Geo
+* Event
+* Raw
+* Measurement

+TODO

 ### Message Format